queer/mahou/README.md

 enough that more functionality can be built."
 You should not attempt to use this for anything but development.

+### UPDATE 2022-05-26

+I'm still here!
+I still want to work on this, but other projects -- such as [squish](https://queer.gg/squish) -- have taken priority so that they can be better building blocks for mahou than what I have currently.

 ## Table of contents

 - [What is it?](#what-is-it)